 Work study pay rate for 2015 on campus employment is $8.00 per hour.
 Off campus employment pay rate is $9.00 per hour.
 Students are responsible for their own transportation to off campus positions and are not reimbursed for travel time or gas.

-Students may request that payroll be directly deposited to their checking or savings accounts.
+Students may request that payroll be directly deposited to their checking or savings accounts or on to the Eagle Card.

 Questions concerning FWS should be directed to Linda Hill, Financial Aid Department (502) 873-4328, Toll Free 800-896-8941 Ext 4328.